 One of the more challenging things for many people when it comes to sex is to find what really turns them on after having removed all of their shame and judgment.
 The next big step is to then state their desires out loud to themselves and to their intimate partners.
 It is easier said than done, because it requires time, patience, and dedication.

-Recently, one of my sex coaching clients Vicky, started our session by exclaiming “Holy shit.
+Recently, one of my sex coaching clients, Vicky, started our session by exclaiming “Holy sh*t.
 I think it's actually revolutionary what I'm doing.
 I am practicing being sexual.
 I can now actually use the word “sex” without feeling self-conscious or guilty.
 I am finding my sexual voice.
 And damn, it does take practice!”

-Vicky has been practicing what is often referred to as “Orgasmic Yoga” which, in reality, is not about yoga or orgasms!
+Vicky has been practicing what is often referred to as “Orgasmic Yoga,” which really is not about yoga or orgasms!
 It's really just another name for developing a core erotic practice.

 “I attended a music workshop recently where we explored the idea of stepping out and dipping our toes into fear.
 This was about trying on new ways to use our voices, and about performing.
 It was all new to me, for I am not a performer at all, and while I sing in a community choir, I sing very quietly.
 I enjoy learning and I feel safe as long as I am surrounded by a group of stronger singers.
 I imagined the choir as my comfort zone, where I could participate without having to step out into the fear of performing solo.

 "But this is not really a comfort zone at all, as I learned during the workshop.
 My comfort zone is what I know and explore about my own voice.
 What can it do?
 What is its range?
 Where is the heart of the music I love?
 The only way to discover it is through practice.
 And more practice.
 The comfort zone is here, in my own voice.
 And once I know my own voice, then I can step out into the unknown, fearful places where I can challenge myself to change and expand and share my voice with others.

 "It was in choir that I made the connection between our sex coaching and choir.